 If you are a creditor and the Deed Administrator rejects your claim, it’s important to contact the Deed Administrator.

 Despite the insecurity and complexity often associated with this process, a DOCA can run like clockwork when all parties work together.
 As a business owner, several options will be available to you, in order to minimise your losses and to ensure that your best interests are protected.
 As a creditor, it’s important to work together with your fellow creditors to ensure the best outcome for all.

 Despite the complexities involved with entering into a DOCA, this arrangement can help to keep a company solvent and remain active, while also securing a fair deal for creditors.
-Expert advice is needed to ensure the best possible outcome, with Australian Debt Solvers specialising in Voluntary Administration and DOCA cases.
+Being informed and knowledgeable with respect to insolvency is extremely important as there are legal ramifications for directors if they fail to fulfil their duties. respect Expert advice is needed to ensure the best possible outcome, with Australian Debt Solvers specialising in Voluntary Administration and DOCA cases.

 About Australian Debt Solvers

 Australian Debt Solvers powered by Mackay Goodwin is the trusted industry leader for cases that involve Voluntary Administration, Corporate Insolvency, and Liquidation.
 If your company is currently facing financial problems, we offer expert advice and professional guidance during difficult times.
-If you need to solve complex financial and legal issues related to a deed of company arrangement, please call our friendly team on 1300 905 107 and get the peace of mind you deserve.
+If you need to solve complex financial and legal issues related to a deed of company arrangement, please call our friendly team on 1300 905 107 or complete a Contact Us form to arrange a free consultation.

 We care about our customersAt Australian Debt solvers we take feedback seriously and pride ourselves on providing the best customer services possible